 By Jay Rogers

-Are the seven kings of Revelation among the ten kings of Daniel?
-Or are the ten kings a different group?
+Are the seven kings of Revelation among the ten kings of Daniel or are they a different group?

-The sixth Emperor was Nero.
+The sixth emperor was Nero.
 John writes, “one is.”
 Nero was alive when John wrote the prophecy.

 After this I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns….
 The fourth beast shall be the fourth kingdom upon earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shall tread it down, and break it in pieces.
 And the ten horns out of this kingdom are ten kings that shall arise (Daniel 7:7,24).